Grafton, Massachusetts: Library

 The Grafton Free Public Library opened in 1867.
 The current building was built in 1927 with money donated by Jerome Wheelock, a local inventor.
-In the fiscal year 2008, the town of Grafton spent 1.33% ($482,226) of its budget on its public library—some $27 per person.
+The facility was expanded to 26,000 s.f. in 2019.

 Education

 Grafton is home to six public schools.
 Students are separated by whether they live in North or South Grafton until middle school.
-The school mascot is the Grafton Gators.
+The High school mascot is the Grafton Gators.